CalvinG-Analytics/Projects-Portfolio/ClassProjects/BayesianBandwidth/README.md

 - [Original Class Project Report](BayesianBandwidthPaper.pdf)

   - The original report that captures the core idea without the interactive dashboard.
 Instead I drew a density ridge plot over time to show how the **PPG** distribution evolves over time.
-And I contrasted it to the distribution of Field Goal Percentage (**FG%**) and Free Throw Percentage (**FT%**).
+It also include analyses on the distribution of Field Goal Percentage (**FG%**) and Free Throw Percentage (**FT%**).

 ## 📚 References